 The NHS WiFi programme is rolling out WiFi access for staff and patients across NHS providers.
-All GP practices will have their new WiFi service by December 2017, with hospitals and secondary care following in 2018.
+GP practices outside of the Early Adopter areas will start to receive their new WiFi services from April 2017 onwards, with hospitals and secondary care following in 2018.
 This initiative aligns with the commitment set out in the General Practice Forward View commitment (NHS England, 2016).

 WiFi will allow patients, visitors, and staff to connect to the internet using their digital devices, including computers, tablets, and smart phones.

 Users will see a single, consistent approach to WiFi across all NHS providers, and can be reassured that the service is secure, stable, and reliable.
 This also means that all users will see the same landing page when they log on to the WiFi, including national and local messages, as well as important links.

 NHS WiFi is based on a set of policies and guidance defined by NHS Digital, which apply to all providers.
 The policy and guidance documentation has only been shared with the early adopter organisations and a concentrated group of stakeholders for controlled review.
 A revised and enhanced document is planned for wider release in March 2017.
 Local Clinical Commissioning Groups (CCGs) are responsible for choosing the system which suits their needs, and implementing it across their local NHS providers.